oasisprotocol/docs/docs/dapp/opl/host.md

 #### Endpoints

-Registering an endpoint allows access to functions are effectively callbacks which listen to messages from the Enclaved smart contract.
-This function allows the host contract to listen and close the proposal.
+Events in Solidity are non-confidential and do not allow cross-chain communication.
+For this reason, OPL uses *endpoints* for passing messages cross-chain.
+Endpoints are effectively callbacks which listen to messages from the Enclaved smart contract.
+The function below will listen to such a message and close the proposal.

 ```solidity
     function _oplBallotClosed(bytes calldata _args) internal returns (Result) {